ayuzur/cpond/README.md

 [youtube](https://www.youtube.com/watch?v=OaGTJ6GPloo)

 > [!NOTE]
-> Now with command line options such as braille character drawing!
+> Command line options have been added, including the option to use braille character drawing!
 > See "usage" below.

 ## make